Abhinav-cloud482/investment_tool/README.md

 Contributions are welcome!

-Fork the repo
+- Fork the repo
-Create a new branch
+- Create a new branch
-Make your changes
+- Make your changes
-Submit a pull request
+- Submit a pull request

+## License

+This project is licensed under the MIT License.

+## Author

+Abhinav Dixit

+Python Developer | Data & ML Enthusiast